How to record a phone call on Android

 All call recordings are stored in Recorder.
 Here's how to access them on your device:

-How to record phone calls on your OPPO / Realme phone
+How to record phone calls on your OPPO / Vivo / Realme phone

-With ColorOS 11, OPPO has also switched to using Google's dialer as the default option in lieu of its own offering.
-That's true for Realme devices running Realme UI 2.0 as well, so if you're interested in picking up the Reno 5 Pro or are using the Realme X50 Pro with the Android 11-based Realme UI 2.0, you will have to use Google's dialer.
+Starting with ColorOS 11, OPPO has also switched to using Google's dialer as the default option in lieu of its own offering.
+That's true for Realme devices running Realme UI 2.0 and Vivo as well, so the default choice is now the Google dialer.

 Like other third-party devices that come with Google's dialer, you get the ability to record calls.
-Here's how to do that on phones that have the Google dialer, and in the next section we'll see how to do so with ColorOS' built-in dialer.
+Here's how to do that on phones that have the Google dialer, and in the next section we'll see how to do so with ColorOS's built-in dialer.

-How to record phone calls on OPPO / Realme phones with Google Phone dialer
+How to record phone calls on OPPO / Vivo / Realme phones with Google Phone dialer

 With Google's dialer, you get the ability to record calls even when you're using Wi-Fi calling.
 The recordings are stored directly within the dialer, but you do get the option of sharing them.
 Here's how: